Brightspace ePortfolio vs. Mahara

 Use case

-Have students create a presentation to showcase their learning by adding artifacts or reflections to their presentation.
+Have students create a presentation or use a presentation you provided to them to showcase their learning by adding artifacts (course results, images, files), ePortfolio reflections or form responses to their presentation.

 Sample Presentation

 Here is an example of what a reflection looks like when added to a presentation.
-It seemlessly blends into the flow of the website, providing information on when the reflection was last modified (3).
-Choose whether you want to allow commenting for any artifacts you add to a presentation (4).
-When commenting is enabled, people viewing the presentation from a UHI Brightspace account will be able to add a comment.
-(Figure 14)
+It seamlessly blends into the flow of the website, providing information on when the reflection was last modified (3).
+Students can choose whether they want to allow commenting for any artifacts they add to a presentation (4).
+When commenting is enabled, people viewing the presentation from a UHI Brightspace account will be able to add a comment (Figure 14).

 Reflection